unikraft/eurosys21-artifacts/experiments/fig_18_unikraft-redis-alloc/README.md

 This experiment provides data for Fig. 18.

-We measure the throughput (GET and SET requests) of Redis Unikraft, with varying allocators and request type (`redis-benchmark`, 30 concurrent conns, 100k requests, and a pipelining level of 16.)
+Similarly to Fig. 12, we measure the throughput of Redis Unikraft with varying request types (`redis-benchmark`, 30 concurrent conns, 100k requests, and a pipelining level of 16.).
+In this experiment we focus on Unikraft's ability to vary allocators.

 ## Usage